Benefits of Lavender Essential Oil

 Other health benefits of lavender essential oil include its ability to treat leucorrhoea.
 The oil can also be used to repel mosquitoes and moths, thereby; you may find many mosquito repellents contain lavender oil as one of the primary ingredients.

 Word of Caution

-As with many other essential oils, pregnant and breastfeeding women should avoid using lavender essential oil.
+As with many other aromatherapy oils, pregnant and breastfeeding women should avoid using lavender essential oil.
 It is also recommended that patients with diabetes stay away from lavender oil.
 It may also cause allergic reactions to people that have unusually sensitive skin.
 Some people may also witness nausea, vomiting, and headaches due to excessive use of lavender oil.

 Perhaps most importantly, lavender oil should never be ingested, only topically applied or inhaled through means of aromatherapy or similar activities.
-Ingestion can cause serious health complications, characterised by blurred vision, difficulty in breathing, burning eyes, vomiting, and diarrhea.
+Ingestion can cause serious health complications, characterised by blurred vision, difficulty in breathing, burning eyes, vomiting, and diarrhoea.
 So, even if you think that lavender oil is a wonderful cure, don’t get excited and start putting it on your food.

 Something we always stress is essential oils are safely used in low doses and should be used with care.
 We always suggest consulting your family doctor regarding use of our essential oils around babies and pregnancy and suggest contacting your local vet if you are considering using around pets especially cats and dogs as some oils can be toxic.